-Each slave must connect to the master using a MySQL user name
+Each slave connects to the master using a MySQL user name and

-and password, so there must be a user account on the master that
+password, so there must be a user account on the master that the

 operation, providing it has been granted the

 can choose to create a different account for each slave, or

 connect to the master using the same account for each slave.

 Although you do not have to create an account specifically for replication, you should be aware that the replication user name and password are stored in plain text in the master info repository file or table (see Section 188.8.131.52, “Slave Status Logs”).
 Therefore, you may want to create a separate account that has privileges only for the replication process, to minimize the possibility of compromise to other accounts.